A Paris travel guide – iconic monuments, grand works of art and the home of café culture

 Parisian wining and dining

 Sipping an aperitif or coffee at an open-air café is an essential Paris city break experience, from hill-top Montmartre to the Latin Quarter.
 Order champagne and burgundy by the glass at mirror-lined wine bars in the Marais backstreets, then travel back to the 19th century at ornate brasseries in Montparnasse.
-Every neighbourhood has its local bistro serving fluffy omelettes and rich game dishes like rabbit and duck.
+Every neighborhood has its local bistro serving fluffy omelettes and rich game dishes like rabbit and duck.
 The Belleville district specialises in Middle Eastern, Vietnamese and other ethnic cuisines.